aurelius-in/F-FEELNet/README.md

 - **Adaptive Behavior Modification**: Encouraged adaptive changes in behavior based on the feedback received, promoting a continuous evolution towards more empathetic and ethically aligned interactions.

 ## Achievements
-- **Innovative Emotional Learning**: F-FEEL Net introduced a novel approach to AI learning, grounding ethical decision-making in an emotionally resonant context.
+- **Innovative Emotional Learning**: F-FEELNet introduced a novel approach to AI learning, grounding ethical decision-making in an emotionally resonant context.
 - **Enhanced Interaction Dynamics**: The framework significantly improved the robot's ability to engage in socially and ethically complex environments, fostering more meaningful human-robot relationships.
 - **Progressive Ethical Alignment**: Demonstrated a unique method for progressively aligning robotic actions with ethical standards through emotional feedback learning.

 ## Development Journey for F-FEELNet

-1. **Framework Design and Integration**: Initiated by crafting the F-FEEL Net system to incorporate electrical emotional feedback within the robot's AI architecture.
+1. **Framework Design and Integration**: Initiated by crafting the F-FEELNet system to incorporate electrical emotional feedback within the robot's AI architecture.

 2. **Learning Algorithm Implementation**: Developed and refined learning algorithms that interpreted electrical feedback as emotional states, guiding the robot's decision-making process.